The following post is from Katie of Kitchen Stewardship:

 Some eco-conscious companies will list their packaging materials on their website so you know you are avoiding Styrofoam from the outset, which is great.
-Write to businesses you order from regularly and ask them to use paper or other eco-friendly packaging if you feel strongly about it.
+Write to businesses you order from regularly and ask them to use paper or another eco-friendly packaging if you feel strongly about it.

 If you do get some Styrofoam peanuts arriving in your home, try to find somewhere in your area that will reuse the peanuts if you don’t ship as many packages as you receive.
-Some post offices have receptacles for them, and potentially UPS stores, eBay storefronts and even small businesses that ship to non-local customers are other options.
+Some post offices have receptacles for them, and potentially UPS stores, eBay storefronts, and even small businesses that ship to non-local customers are other options.
 Check HERE for more info.

 8. Reuse: Make your own bean bag refills.

 Ever bought a bag of Styrofoam balls to refill a bean bag that’s lost its “cush”?
 I have, many times, and I can’t believe I never thought to just use packing peanuts or crush Styrofoam block packing material into homemade fillers.

 9. Recycle: Some forms of polystyrene can actually be recycled.

 You can find about 40 drop-off centers HERE for personal use or search Earth911 for other possible locations near you, or if you’re in Oregon, learn more here.
 If you happen to be associated with a big company that uses a lot of foam packaging, you might be able to start a recycling program following the tips HERE.
 EnStyro seems to have some good ideas on how to recycle (reuse, really) Styrofoam into concrete, insulation, and more.
 Sustainable?
 Maybe.
 Interesting?
 Definitely.

 If you realize that you simply cannot find a place to recycle some Styrofoam that you couldn’t avoid, at the very least, reduce its size for the landfill: smash it down and you may save up to 80% of the space your junk would have taken.